-- If your laptop computer or PC has a CD-ROM drive, the software can be installed directly from the installation CD-ROM.
-The CD-ROM contains a folder named INSTALL with a SETUP program.
-Please start this SETUP program to install the software. - 2.
-The installation program displays a dialog box and suggests to install the software in the C:\"FILENAME" directory on the hard disk.
+- 1. The software can be installed directly from the installation DVD.
+To install the software, start the SETUP program in the SOFTWARE folder of the DVD. - The installation program displays a dialog and suggests to install the software in the C:\"FILENAME" directory on the hard disk.
 You may accept this suggestion with OK or [ENTER], or you may change the path as desired.
-The installation process is then performed automatically. - 3.
-During the installation process a new program group for the software will be created in the Windows Program Manager.
-In the corresponding program group an icon for starting the software will also be created automatically.
-When installation is successfully completed the installation program displays a "Setup OK" dialog box. - After successful installation the software can be started by double-clicking on the icon with the left mouse button.
+Installation is then performed automatically. - 3.
+During the installation process a new program group for the software is created in the Windows Program Manager.
+In the program group an icon for starting the software is created automatically.
+When installation is successfully completed the installation program displays "Setup OK". - 4.
+After successful installation the software can be started with a left mouse button double-click on the icon.

-Windows[TM] is a trademark of Microsoft Corp.
-MS-DOS® is a registered trademark of Microsoft Corp.
-VGA[TM] is a trademark of International Business Machines Corp.
+WindowsTM is a registered trademark of Microsoft Corp.
+VGATM is a trademark of International Business Machines Corp.